The London R&D Workshops: STUDIO

 Corollary to the exposure to studio practice is engagement of research collections in London, including the Architectural Association, the Soane Museum and the V&A.

-Davide Sacconi is an architect and PhD candidate at the Architectural Association of London.
-He graduated with honors in Architecture at the Università degli Studi di Roma Tre and earned his postgraduate research diploma from the Berlage Institute of Rotterdam.
+Davide Sacconi is an architect, Senior Lecturer and Research Coordinator at the Syracuse Architecture London Program.
+He is a PhD candidate at the Architectural Association of London, and founder of CAMPO, a space to debate, study and celebrate architecture in Rome.
+He graduated with honors in Architecture at the Università degli Studi di Roma Tre and earned his postgraduate research diploma at the Berlage Institute of Rotterdam.
 He worked for internationally renowned offices, such as IaN+ and MVRDV, as well as with his own firms TSPOON and UGO, on a variety of architecture, landscape, urban design and editorial projects.
-He is teaching in the UK since 2012 in various schools including The Bartlett School of Architecture UCL, the Liverpool University and the Architectural Association.
-He is currently the Director of the Syracuse Architecture London Program.
+He has taught in the UK since 2012 in various schools including The Bartlett School of Architecture UCL, the Liverpool University, the Architectural Association and the Royal College of Art.